 - 2 Tablespoons Olive Oil for frying, and additional olive oil to cover the contents in a jar

 - 2 Teaspoons Sugar, (or half sugar/half Stevia)

 - ¼ Teaspoon Salt

 - 2 Teaspoons Lemon Juice

 Some chilies are very hot indeed, and others so mild that they are almost like peppers.
 So just choose your chillies carefully.
-And, of course, the more red pepper goes in to the mixture, the milder it will be, as the hot flavor will be diluted.
+And, of course, the more red pepper as opposed to chilies goes in to the mixture, the milder it will be, as the hot flavor will be diluted.